Can you throw a punch?

 If you’ve got fists clenched and you’re thumping your chest right now shouting “Fuck Yeah”, then good for you.
 You’ve passed punching 101.

 However, most people aren’t that confident and thoughts of self-doubt would shadow over their ability to defend themselves.
 If this is you, don’t worry.
 With enough practice, you can learn how to throw a knockout punch.

 Contrary to popular belief, the force from your punch is not determined by your size, or strength, or what size of biceps you have.

 I’m not trying to convince you of some Kung Fooey bullshit.
 And yes, all things being equal, a hulking, steroid-popping 120kg bodybuilder is going to have more venom behind his shots than a skinny pot-smoking gamer.

-But if that gamer was to immerse himself in boxing, within a year, he would be able to land one on the chin of the iron-pumping colossus packed with the power and ferocity to surprise in true David and Goliath fashion.
+But if that gamer was to immerse himself in boxing, within a year, he would be able to land one on the chin of the iron-pumping colossus packed with enough power and ferocity to surprise in true David and Goliath fashion.
 Before the big brute’s world faded to black, the last thing he would remember feeling would be a confused mixture of shock, embarrassment, and admiration.

 Proper punching technique allows you maximise the power you do have.